eger-geger/Selenium.HtmlElements.Net/README.md

 ```

 _HtmlFrame_ is nother class which makes life easier when it coming to working with frames.
 When created by default page object factory (described above) it's wrapped search context is set to WebDriver instance instead of WebElement (as it is done for other custom elements).
-It allows using it as a base class for custom page objects for describing frames and interacting with it.
+It allows using it as a base class for custom page objects for describing complex frames objects.
 Example above could be rewritten as shown below.

 ```
 /* creating frame page object */